prosoft-edv/components/docs/flip-container.md

 # PsFlipContainer <a name="PsFlipContainer"></a>

 `<ps-flip-container>` is a component for switching between two controls that are on the same spot.
+This is achieved by a rotation animation between the two sides of the PsFlipContainer.

 ---